India suspends Kingfisher Airlines' licence

 The company’s steep decline has underlined the problems of operating in India’s airline sector, where players grappling with rising fuel costs face aggressive pricing caused by overcapacity.

-The suspension signalled the regulator’s lack of patience with Kingfisher after months of cancelled flights and staff walkouts, and marked a rare tough stance by the government against a high-profile corporate.
+The suspension signaled the regulator’s lack of patience with Kingfisher after months of cancelled flights and staff walkouts, and marked a rare tough stance by the government against a high-profile corporate.

 “The actual position is not changed because of this order,” Kingfisher said in a statement.
 “We have, in any case, always maintained that once the issues with the employees are resolved, we will first present our resumption plan to DGCA for review, before resuming operations”.